Water Street Gallery

-Hawthorne Cottage opens on June 1, 2013 and will be open from Wednesday to Sunday from 10am to 6pm for the month of June.
-It will be open 10am to 6pm, 7 days per week in July and August and close on September 3, 2013.
+Hawthorne Cottage is now open for the 2014 summer season and will be open from Wednesday to Sunday from 10am to 6pm for the month of June.
+It will be open 10am to 6pm, 7 days per week in July and August and close on September 1, 2014.

 Hawthorne Cottage was the Brigus home of Captain Robert Bartlett.
 Born in 1875, his international fame came after he commanded the Roosevelt for Admiral Peary’s North Pole expeditions as well as the Karluk in Steffanson’s Canadian Arctic Expedition (1913-14).
 His seagoing career spanned 50 years, and in the 1930′s “Captain Bob’s” exploits were as famous as Jacques Cousteau’s.
 With his schooner the Effie M. Morrissey he sailed north on scientific voyages, collecting animals for zoos and taking crews of teenage boys on training voyages.